Gurkirat155/Horse-store/README.md

   - [Automated Solidity Compiler Checks vs Huff Dispatcher](#automated-solidity-compiler-checks-vs-huff-dispatcher)
   - [Function Dispatching vs Function Selector in Solidity](#function-dispatching-vs-function-selector-in-solidity)

-# HorseStore Smart Contract

-This repository contains two implementations of the `HorseStore` smart contract: one in Solidity and one in Huff, a low-level EVM assembly language.
-The contract is responsible for storing and managing the number of horses.
-The two main functions are `updateNumberOfHorses` and `viewNumberOfHorses`.

 ## Solidity Version

 ### Contract Overview